A-Z of policies and key documents

 Exclusion from assessment (taught students)

 In cases where a student habitually fails to attend teaching, and the Unsatisfactory Students Procedure has been followed, sometimes it is appropriate to exclude the student from assessment.

 External examiner briefings (research students)

-This document guides members of staff providing briefings to external examiners who are undertaking their first UK postgraduate research examination.
+This page guides members of staff providing briefings to external examiners who are undertaking their first UK postgraduate research examination

 External examiner handbook (taught students)